learn-co-curriculum/phase-0-intro-to-js-2-array-methods/README.md

 > versa).
 Don't worry too much about shallow and deep copies at this point: just
 > know that you can safely use the spread operator to clone _non-nested_ arrays.

-Note that, because the spread operator is an operator rather than a method, it works differently than `push()` and `unshift()`: in the example above, we're constructing an `Array` using _literal_ notation (i.e., typing the square brackets) and populating it by using the spread operator on the `Array` we want
+Because the spread operator is an operator rather than a method, it works differently than `push()` and `unshift()`: in the example above, we're constructing an `Array` using _literal_ notation (i.e., typing the square brackets) and populating it by using the spread operator on the `Array` we want